University of Nebraska Omaha: History

-The original Omaha University was founded in 1908 in the Kountze Place neighborhood of North Omaha.
+The University of Nebraska Omaha was originally formed in 1908 as the University of Omaha.
+The university was originally located in the Kountze Place neighborhood of North Omaha and was a private university.
 The first classes were located in the Redick Mansion, once at North 24th and Pratt Streets, from 1909 through 1917.
-As the university was established a few blocks north of the Presbyterian Theological Seminary, most of its early faculty were recruited from Seminary teachers, as well as the faculty of what was then known as Bellevue College.
-There were 26 students in the first year, most of whom had graduated from Omaha Central High School.
-Three of the university's first four presidents were ordained Presbyterian ministers.
-Two other buildings on the original campus included Jacobs Hall, a gymnasium erected in 1910, and Joslyn Hall, a classroom building erected in 1917.
+As the university was established a few blocks north of the Presbyterian Theological Seminary, most of its early faculty were recruited from the Seminary's teachers, as well as the faculty of what was then known as Bellevue College.